-Even with fibroids, many women can have children.
-Still, these non-cancerous tumors of the uterus can make starting a family quite complicated.
+Are you worried about your fibroids fertility journey?
+Even with uterine growths, many women can have children, but fibroids hurt fertility.
+Which is why these non-cancerous tumors of the uterus can make starting a family quite complicated.

-Your fibroid(s) can prevent the sperm and egg from joining together so you can conceiver.
+According to this clinical review, fibroids' effect on your fertility depends on their position in your uterus, along with any changes they make to your uterine cavity.
+Your fibroid(s) can prevent the sperm and egg from joining together so you can conceive.
 The shape of your cervix may also change as fibroids develop, which can keep sperm from entering your uterus.

 If fibroids block your fallopian tubes, an embryo may not be able to reach your uterus.
 Or, the structure of your uterus may change, making it difficult for your egg to implant.

-Lastly, fibroids can weaken your uterine wall, decrease the amount of nutrients feeding your growing embryo.
+Lastly, fibroids can weaken your uterine wall, decreasing the amount of nutrients feeding your growing embryo.
 This also increases your risk of miscarriage.

 If your fibroids are causing severe symptoms, you should seek treatment.
 The only treatment method with an absolute guarantee of fibroid relief is a hysterectomy.
 But, since it surgically removes your uterus, it's not a suitable choice if you want to have a child.

 Thankfully, there are excellent options available for women who want to treat their fibroids and preserve their fertility.
 Their are two main options: myomectomy or uterine fibroid embolization.

 A myomectomy is another type of surgery that treats uterine fibroids.
 The procedure surgically removes one to two fibroids, most often through minimally invasive incisions in your lower abdomen.